bcaddy/dotfiles-skeleton/README.md

    must contain the local `bash_aliases.sh`, `bash_exports.sh`, and `bash_functions.sh` files and all the local scripts in `<repo-root>/HOSTNAME/bin`
    - For long or unwieldy hostnames a remapping can be done in `bashrc.sh`.
 See the example for the h2p cluster

 ## Setup Instructions

 1. Fork this repo and change its name to "dotfiles"
-2. Make sure there is nothing in the original dotfiles that you want to keep.
+2. Make sure there is nothing in your original dotfiles that you want to keep.
    They will be backed up to `~/.old-dotfiles-backup` but better safe than sorry
 3. Check that ack, git, bash, and nano are all installed and of the appropriate version